feinstaub/webextension_local_filesystem_links/README.md

 Features
 --------
 - Adds a click event to every link that is including `file://` or `smb://` in `href` tag. (smb not working yet)
 - Shows a link icon close to the link.
-Requires an interval that checks every second if there is a new link.
-Can be disable in preferences.
+Icon can be disabled in preferences.
 - Dynamic loaded content supported because link events are delegated with `$(document).on(...)`
 - Supports links with double and tripple slashes (e.g. file:// or file:///)
 - Right click context menu that opens a text selection that contains a file link + option to reveal the directory of a directly linked file.